 It wasn’t what you call a stunning waterfall that reaches any great heights, but a waterfall amongst a Thai jungle is still a refreshing way to spend an afternoon away from the heat.

-The Sa Nang waterfall has a refreshing jungle walk amongst the flowing stream of water that is a pleasant sound to the ears, and if you can bare the cold water, it is also a pleasant swim.
+The Sa Nang waterfall has a refreshing jungle walk amongst the flowing stream of water that is a pleasant sound to the ears, and if you can bear the cold water, it is also a pleasant swim.